Prism Video Intelligence

 Scene 5 — Resolution

 description: Bouma credits royal couple for enabling Jetten's White House access.
 Royal couple and Jetten posing with Trumps on red carpet, walking into White House, Marine guard saluting.
 Humorous note: royals stay at White House, Jetten in a hotel.
-NOS logo at end.

 camera: static, medium shot